JBlitzar/Text2Image/NOTES.md

 Aug 2:

 - I have a genius plan for increasing quality for outputs of the text to image model.
 Generate lots, automated select best of n
+- Done (clip_score, infer.py changes)

+Aug 3:

+- More trainign, its prob overfit because FID went up, but we always have run3jxa (nonresumed).
+Lets see how far this goes.
+I could just be wasting cpu time, and I prob am.
+Bestof is looking good